First, A Look Back

 I am humbly grateful for my fortune and trustingly faithful in receipt of my blessings.
 I remain a child of God and trust that His word is true, that the resurrection is real, and that Jesus Christ is Lord.
 As for more earthly things I am profoundly grateful for them as well.
 My family remains an ever-constant joy and a source of strength and comfort.
-I am grateful that 2022 saw the publication of my book Understanding God.
-I am also grateful that my ministry site continues to grow as more followers than ever see my posts on Facebook, Twitter, etc. I remain grateful to all who have encouraged me and supported my passion projects this past year.
+I am grateful that my book Understanding God continues to sell and gain readership.
+I am also grateful that my ministry site continues to grow as more followers than ever see my posts on Facebook, X (Twitter), and now Substack.
+I remain grateful to all who have encouraged me and supported my passion projects this past year.
 So, as Frank Sinatra said, “it was a very good year”.

 Yes, A New Year’s Resolution

 The New Year is also a time for resolutions and goals to be articulated.
 I will eschew any dietary goals and exercise metrics.
 Let’s just say all that remains a “work in progress” (New Year, old euphemisms!).
 I will however, venture to publicly state a few goals.
 First, I will continue as best I can to proclaim the word of God as God has informed my conscience.
 This means I will try to gain visibility for my book and to generate opportunities to use that effort as a springboard for proclaiming the Good News of Jesus the Christ.